 - Your application is submitted to a number of experts not active in Belgium.

 - The supervisor receives the anonymous reports from the international reviewers and has the possibility to provide feedback.
-This is scheduled for the period June-August 2018.
+This is scheduled for the period June- July 2020.

 - The members of the Science Commission are given access to the referee reports and the applicants' responses.
-On this basis, the Science Commission assessesin September 2018 all applications and organizes a hearing.
+On this basis, the Science Commission assesses on 10-11 September 2020 all applications and organizes a hearing.
 At the hearing, applicants are given the opportunity to explain their application and to answer questions from the members of the Science Commission.
-After all the hearings have taken place, the Science Commission formulates its recommendations and classifies the applications into one of the following 4 categories:
+Based on the evaluation criteria in art.
+16.2 of the regulation for internal and external peer review, the Science Commission classifies the applications into one of the following 4 categories: